 Enoxaparin – Another Important Medication in the APS Treatment Arsenal

-We’ve covered quite a bit on warfarin, because it is such an important medication in the APS management arsenal.
+We’ve covered quite a bit on warfarin, because it is so important when it comes to medications and Antiphospholipid Syndrome.
 Another important drug is enoxaparin (brand names: Lovenox and Clexane), which is also known as a “low molecular weight heparin” (LMWH).
 Two other FDA approved LMWHs in the USA are dalteparin (Fragmin) and tinzaparin (Innohep).
 Note that they should not be used interchangeably.

 Enoxaparin is a medication that’s commonly substituted for warfarin, when APS patients need to pause their warfarin intake for whatever reason.
 It is often used as a bridge medication between surgical operations, where there is a higher chance of excessive bleeding.